San Francisco nearing vote to drastically cut refinery pollution with new tech

 By Laura Sanicola

-June 15 (Reuters) - California air quality regulators will likely vote in July on a plan that would require two San Francisco-area refineries to install technology to curb pollution that exacerbates health problems, officials said on Tuesday.
+June 15 (Reuters) - California air quality regulators vote July 21 on a plan that would require two San Francisco-area refineries to install technology to curb pollution that exacerbates health problems, an official said on Tuesday.

 Exposure to soot and fine particulate matter has been linked to health issues ranging from asthma to heart attacks.
 Recent studies have shown fine particulate matter has a disproportionate impact on communities of color and low-income neighborhoods that are often found near industrial plants.